-GOAL: The District shall deliver nutrition education that fosters the adoption and maintenance of healthy eating behaviors.
+nance of healthy eating helpsylore GOAL: The District shall deliver nutrition education that fosters the adoption and mainter - hance of healthy eating behaviors. nance of healthy eating behaviors.

-Objective 1:

-Action Steps Methods for Measuring Implementation

-School cafeterias will promote healthy eat- Baseline or benchmark data points:

-ing behaviors by providing all students with an opportunity to eat breakfast daily Students will be given the opportunity for a Grab N Go breakfast.
+Objective 1: Action Steps Methods for Measuring Implementation School cafeterias will promote healthy eat- Baseline or benchmark data points: ing behaviors by providing all students with an opportunity to eat breakfast daily Students will be given the opportunity for a Grab N Go breakfast.
+Resources needed: Grab N Go breakfast Obstacles: Some athletics groups working out be- fore school and during 1st period. • Teachers being reluctant to allow stu- dents to eat during class due to dis- traction and potential clean up issues.

-Resources needed:

-Grab N Go breakfast

-Obstacles:

-Some athletics groups working out be- fore school and during 1st period.

-• Teachers being reluctant to allow stu- dents to eat during class due to dis- traction and potential clean up issues.

-Objective 2:

-Action Steps Methods for Measuring Implementation

-School cafeterias will promote healthy menu Baseline or benchmark data points:

-choices by providing nutrition information available for students and families online.
-All food choices will be provided on a district or campus menu and will have nutrition information available.

-Resources needed:

-Nutrislice

-Obstacles:

-Continued funding for Nutrislice